Creating new Class Library Packages/en

 - 12 Tutorial Example: An expecco Extension Plugin

-Expecco is a platform which can be extended.
-Similar to plugins and extensions as provided by exept, end-users can write add-on packages to extend the functionality and/or user interface.
+Expecco is a platform that can be extended.
+Similar to plugins and extensions as provided by eXept, end-users can write add-on packages to extend the functionality and/or user interface.
 Expecco already includes a full development system for such extensions.